harishconti/heal-log/TASK_ALLOCATION.md

 **Goal:** Launch Clinic OS Lite Beta to Play Store in 7 days
 **Current Status:** 35% Complete

+**IMPORTANT:** Repo is PRIVATE, so GitHub Pages won't work.
+Use Google Sites or Firebase Hosting instead (see Task 2.2).

 ---

 ## 📋 EXECUTIVE SUMMARY